Stedi-Demos/bootstrap-archived/README.md

 The bootstrap workflow uses the following process to handle incoming EDI:

-1. An example trading partner uses [Stedi SFTP](https://www.stedi.com/products/sftp) to send EDI documents to a [Stedi bucket](https://www.stedi.com/products/buckets).
+1. You upload EDI documents to a [Stedi bucket](https://www.stedi.com/products/buckets).
+A trading partner could also do this using [Stedi SFTP](https://www.stedi.com/products/sftp).
 2. New documents automatically invoke a [Stedi Function](https://www.stedi.com/products/functions) that contains custom code for the workflow.
 3. The function calls [Stedi EDI Translate](https://www.stedi.com/products/edi-translate) to transform the EDI data into JSON.
 This process uses a [Stedi Guide](https://www.stedi.com/products/guides) to map EDI fields to JSON fields.
 4. The function sends the JSON document to an internal webhook that you configure.